Documentation Index

 Why Graphs?

-- Molecules: Atoms and bonds
+- Molecules: Atoms (nodes) and chemical bonds (edges)

-- Knowledge graphs: Entities and relations
+- Knowledge graphs: Entities (nodes) and relations (edges)

-- Citation networks: Papers and references
+- Citation networks: Papers (nodes) and references (edges)

-- Traffic: Roads and intersections
+- Traffic: Intersections (nodes) and roads (edges)

 import torch